cgardesey/EkumfiAdmin/README.md

 # Ekumfi Juice Admin App

-Welcome to the Ekumfi Juice Trading App repository!
+Welcome to the Ekumfi Juice Admin App repository!
 This Android app serves as a platform for trading Ekumfi juice products between Ekumfi Juice Company and wholesalers.
 The app streamlines the ordering and distribution process, making it easier for both parties to conduct business efficiently.

 ## Features